Hanna Greally: Early life

-The Blitz and her admission to St. Loman's Hospital
+The Blitz and admission to St. Loman's Hospital

-Hanna spent two years training at Guy's Hospital during the time that The Blitz was ongoing, and Greally suffered with psychological trauma as a result.
+Greally spent two years training at Guy's Hospital during The Blitz, and suffered with psychological trauma as a result.
 On learning her mother was ill, she returned home to Ireland and her mother suggested to Hanna that she go to St. Loman's Hospital "for a rest" as her mother could not care for her.
 This hospital was, and still is to a large extent, known to locals as The Big House.
-Initially on arrival in c.1943, she was placed in the on site Admissions building which had only been completed three years prior in c.1940 in a typical layout for tuberculosis treatment and this building was "the closest to the outside world".
+Initially on arrival in c.1943, she was placed in the on-site Admissions building which had only been completed three years prior in c.1940 in a typical layout for tuberculosis treatment and this building was "the closest to the outside world".
 Nothing was really done in relation to getting Hanna released from confinement as the person in control told Mary that Hanna should stay for a bit longer.
 After a few years had passed and many visits, her mother had died on in the County Hospital (now known as the Midland Regional Hospital, Mullingar), County Westmeath due to chronic interstitial nephritis and malignant hypertension, aged 47.
-Greally made several escape attempts, and pleading letters to her relatives to sign her out but remained incarcerated for 18 years due to the legal difficulty at the time.
+Greally made several escape attempts, and sent pleading letters to her relatives to sign her out but remained incarcerated for 18 years due to legal difficulties at the time.
 Most ignored her pleas, and wrote about their lives in reply instead.
 She was subject to electroconvulsive therapy, sedatives, insulin coma, seclusion and confinement.
 Greally was transported to Coolamber Manor, a new rehabilitation centre in Longford which had just opened, in the late 1950s.
 As suggested by her Superintendent, she was placed there along with a few others, and was very excited with the news of moving out of Saint Loman's Hospital.